 Under most circumstances, you’ll be sending the preliminary notice either through registered mail or certified mail with a return request receipt.
 It’s essential that you keep a copy of the notice, as well as the return receipt.
 That way should the need to file a claim arise; you have the necessary documentation stating that you complied with the state’s requirements.
 You’ll find that there’s a lot of research involved with ensuring you’re meeting the preliminary notice requirements, as well as tracking to ensure a project is paid or not.
 Under some circumstances, someone in your home may be taking care of this task, or you may hire a professional.

 Are There Different Types of Preliminary Notices?

 Depending on who is doing the filing, the preliminary notice will vary.
-In some states, the general contractor must file what is referred to as the “notice of contract” before work beginning of the work is worth more than a specified dollar value.
+In some states, the general contractor must file what is referred to as the “notice of contract” or “notice of commencement” before work beginning of the work is worth more than a specified dollar value.
 While this notice of contract differs from the preliminary notice, it’s still a required filing.

 Those who are equipment lessors will file a different preliminary notice.
 They’ll deliver their preliminary notice to the general contractor, as well as to the owner at least ten days before the equipment is supplied.
 A supplier is defined as a “seller of movables” under the Private Works Act.
 However, in the Public Works Act, the definition is as a “materialman.”
 You’ll find that these definitions are interchangeable.
 Therefore, the supplier must send non-payment notices within seventy-five days of the supply of materials and when payment didn’t occur.